 There are people out there who will appreciate your efforts and genuinely thank you for providing useful information.

-6. It will take some time to make money with blogging
+6. It will take some time to make money from blogging

 You saw this coming.
 Right?